joegrafe/np-practice-resource/README.md

 ## Repository Layout

-!!! /docs/ is the folder for clinical resources, the website, and what will be cloned to repositories.
+!!! /docs/ is the folder for clinical resources and the website

 00 Inbox: Unprocessed links, resources, etc.
 01 Projects: Finite works in progress.